Survey in Characterizing Semantic Change: Introduction

+Another example concerns cases in which a word’s sense becomes more general or more specific.
+Such changes cannot always be detected through direct comparison of the two senses, as the more general sense may still appear appropriate in both contexts, thus obscuring the shift.
+We focus on three factors of semantic change: \textbf{orientation} (i.e., whether a word's meaning becomes more pejorative or positive, for example, the word awful acquired a negative meaning), \textbf{relation} (i.e., whether a word's meaning changes through figurative usage, `head' used to address the director of a company), and \textbf{dimension} (i.e., whether a word's meaning becomes broader or more specific, `cell' used to mean only a room in prison).

-As both computer science and linguistic communities, value understanding the computational aspects of language evolution.
-On this survey, we will focus on three factors of semantic changes: the \textit{orientation} (i.e., if the words meaning is getting more pejorative or positive), the \textit{relation} (i.e., if the words meaning change through a figurative usage), and the \textit{dimension} (i.e., if the words meaning is becoming more abstract or more specific).
-Some of these properties, as we detail later, are crucial, for instance, for understanding and explaining the intention of a sentence, for writing tools to assist translation or to interact with users (e.g. in social robot).
-Finally, it will open new opportunities to improve reasoning capabilities for \ac{nlp} tools \cite{Danilevsky2020ASO}.
+These poles of change also encode fundamental aspects of meaning: denotative (dimension), connotative (orientation), and cognitive (relation).
+Some of these properties, as we detail later, are crucial for understanding the intent of a sentence, for writing tools, to assist with translation, or to interact with users (e.g., in a social robot).
+Finally, this will open new opportunities to improve the reasoning capabilities of \ac{nlp} tools \citep{Danilevsky2020ASO}.

-Drawing from a comprehensive review of the extensive literature across related areas, this survey makes a significant contribution by consolidating, categorizing, and pinpointing gaps in existing approaches.
-Furthermore, it introduces formal descriptions and proposes enhancements towards a more robust characterization of semantic change.
-This endeavor represents a pivotal advancement in our comprehension of this intricate phenomenon.
-By synthesizing the collective knowledge from prior research and offering systematic solutions to the identified limitations, this survey not only helps streamline the existing body of work but also paves the way for a more efficient and comprehensive understanding of the multifaceted nature of semantic change.
+To our knowledge, this is the first survey to comprehensively cover semantic change characterization by consolidating and categorizing existing approaches and identifying research gaps.
+It introduces formal descriptions and proposes enhancements for a more robust understanding of semantic change.
+By synthesizing prior research and addressing its limitations, this survey aims to streamline existing work and advance our understanding of this complex phenomenon.

-The remainder of the paper is structured as follows: \Cref{sec:background} reviews existing surveys and their difference with respect to this work.
-In \Cref{sec:corpora} we investigate available corpora of documents for semantic change identification, characterization and their limitations.
-In \Cref{sec:representation} we explore existing methods to represent meaning change characterization and how they attempt to solve the characterization problem. \Cref{sec:discussion} presents our analysis and open questions in characterization.
-Finally, \Cref{sec:conclusion} we conclude this survey and outline future work.
+The remainder of the paper is structured as follows: \Cref{sec:background} reviews existing surveys, highlights their differences from this work and present our survey method.
+In \Cref{sec:corpora}, we investigate available corpora for semantic change analysis.
+In \Cref{sec:representation}, we explore methods for representing and characterizing meaning change.
+In \Cref{sec:formalism}, we present a formal model derived from the reviewed methodologies. \Cref{sec:discussion} presents our analysis and open questions.
+Finally, \Cref{sec:conclusion} concludes the survey and outlines future work.